 - Press charges through both systems concurrently;

-- Press no charges but request a meeting with the alleged assailant to discuss the incident.
+- Press no charges but alert the college to the incident.

 Click on the next step below: